IrisShaders/ShaderDoc/uniforms.md

 Note: In 1.13 and below this uniform actually holds the position of the player's feet (not eyes) due to [a Minecraft quirk](https://twitter.com/Dinnerbone/status/1099982036339748865).

 OptiFine appears to do some sort of transformation to keep the camera coordinates within the range of (-1000, 1000).
 It's uncertain what effect this transformation has on shader behavior.

+> TODO:
+> * Look into the OptiFine camera offset transformation

 #### Declaration